Coopetition

 • Developing organizing tip booklets; we have 4 different topics.

-• Developing courses to offer to colleges, school boards and groups; we have 3 different 3 hour courses prepared.
+• Developing in-person courses to offer to colleges, school boards and groups; we have 3 different 3 hour courses prepared.

 • Advertising someone else’s electronic resources (because I don’t want to develop them at this time) in exchange for services.

-• Advertising together so the cost of printing is shared by both companies.
+• Advertising together so the cost of marketing is shared by both companies.

-• Recommending specialty services to clients, such as clutter removal service, rug cleaning, and website design.
+• Recommending specialty services to clients, such as clutter removal services, rug cleaning, and website design.

 • Inviting someone to attend new meetings and events with me.
 That way I don’t have to walk in alone, and perhaps they can make introductions too.